Sjors/dao-challenge-blog/source/_posts/challenge-7.md

 The above code first increases `tokensIssued` and then checks if this leads to too many tokens being issued.

-Let's say `tokensToIssue` is 3 and `tokensIssued` is 2, meaning two out of three tokens have been sold.
+Let's say `tokensToIssue` is `3` and `tokensIssued` is `2`, meaning two out of three tokens have been sold.
 User A calls `buyTokens()` in order to buy the last remaining token.
-The execution reaches the line where `tokensIssued` increased to 3.
-At this moment, user B also calls `buyTokens()`. `tokensIssued` is increased to 4, which causes a `throw` in the next line for user B. This `throw` undoes the increase to `tokensIssued`, so it's 3 again.
+The execution reaches the line where `tokensIssued` increased to `3`.
+At this moment, user B also calls `buyTokens()`. `tokensIssued` is increased to `4`, which causes a `throw` in the next line for user B. This `throw` undoes the increase to `tokensIssued`, so it's `3` again.

 What if `account.buyTokens.value` throws for user A?
-In that case, `tokensIssued` goes back to 2, so another user can call `buyTokens()` again.
+In that case, `tokensIssued` goes back to `2`, so another user can call `buyTokens()` again.

 ## Please Rob It!

 The `DaoChallenge` contract published at [0x131a...d811](https://etherscan.io/address/0x131a76478D2eef5cEAA28e93030eB8a8894aD811) and its first `DaoAccount` are funded with about €100 worth of ether in total.
 Please rob them!

 This earlier post explains [how to use the contract](https://medium.com/@dao.challenge/challenge-5-segregated-funds-usability-6e749badb24d#.hy9rb52lu).
 You'll need to fill out the address from the above Etherscan.io link.
-You also need the latest JSON interface, which you can find on that page if you go to Contract Source and scroll down to Contract ABI.
+You also need the latest JSON interface, which you can find on the contract page if you go to Contract Source and scroll down to Contract ABI.

 The [usual rules](https://medium.com/@dao.challenge/challenge-1-296cb5dab68f) apply.
 Most importantly: don’t go after me and my private keys.
 Even if you manage to rob only one of the two contracts, I’ll send you the rest.
 The full source is on [GitHub](https://github.com/Sjors/dao-challenge/tree/challenge-7).